cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 ```

 Our current model already results in a very good estimation of the pressure, especially close to the surface.
 As a recap, our model has so far been built within the following approximations:
-- Zero net air flux
+- Zero net mass flux (no wind)
 - Ideal gas law
 - Spherical Earth, no spin
 - Constant gravitational field
 - Constant atmospheric composition, dry air
 - Empirical lapse rates

-Let's keep improving our model by removing most of them one by one.
-The most impactful one is arguably dry air: on Earth, air is never completely dry, but some water vapor is mixed with the other gases.
-In practice, addition of water vapor affects the composition, namely the molar mass $m$ in our model.
+Let's keep improving our model by removing _some_ of them one by one.
+The most impactful one is likely dry air: on Earth, air is never completely dry, and some water vapor is mixed with the other gases.
+The addition of water vapor affects the composition, namely the average molar mass $m$.

 :::{note}